What does a sustainable trip to Nashville look like?

 First, I have to preface this by saying, Acme Feed & Seed wouldn’t be the top place I’d recommend for folks passionate about sustainability.
 We went here because we heard great things and seen fantastic reviews of Acme, plus I spotted quite a few vegetarian options on the menu.

 Another spot we found because of its great reviews and vegetarian options, Merchants was a nice conveniently located spot for lunch or dinner.
-My black bean veggie burger wasn’t fantastic, but the place was nice and the service was friendly.
+My black bean veggie burger wasn’t the best I’ve had, but the place was nice and the service was friendly.

 Other Recommended Spots That We Didn’t Get to: